pysat/pysat/docs/tutorial_orbit.rst

    Out[50]:
    Returning cnofs ivm  data for 12/27/12
    Returning cnofs ivm  data for 12/28/12
-   Loaded Orbit:1
+   Loaded Orbit:0

 Note that getting the first orbit caused pysat to load the day previous, and then back to the current day.
-Orbits are one indexed though this will change.
-Pysat is checking here if the first orbit for 12/28/2012 actually started on 12/27/2012.
+Orbits are zero indexed. pysat is checking here if the first orbit for 12/28/2012 actually started on 12/27/2012.
 In this case it does.

 .. code:: ipython